ABOUT FUNGAL NAILS

 Symptoms of fungal nails include:

 - Distorted in shape

 - A dark color, caused by debris building up under your nail

-You may feel pain in your toes or fingertips and detect a slightly foul odor.
+You may have painful nails and detect a slightly foul odor.

 Fungal Nail Laser Treatment Reviews